ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 an RCA is to understand where your systems had a failure that allowed an impactful defect to make it to production and to end users.

-To be crystal clear, the root cause analysis *must not* be about identifying fault or assigning blame. at needs to be true in every part of the RCA process and embedded into the culture of your team.
+To be crystal clear, the root cause analysis *must not* be about identifying fault or assigning blame.
+That needs to be true in every part of the RCA process and embedded into the culture of your team.
 The RCA attacks systemic problems (not human errors) in your system that allow a failure to occur.

 Without that safety and willingness for team members to be forthright with their feedback and documentation, you'll miss out on key opportunities to improve the system.